toefel18/transcoding-grpc-to-http-json/README.md

      * run `./gradlew idea` or `./gradlew eclipse` to configure your IDE to detect the generated code directories.

 1. Run `./gradlew`   on Linux/Mac,  or `gradlew.bat` on Windows to run a build.
+1. Run `./gradlew generateProto` to regenerate sources from your .proto files